danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 * Every pointer to the reference counted object must guarantee that a reference exists for as long as the pointer is in use.
 Usually that's done by calling
   <code>kref_get()</code> when making a copy of the pointer, but implied
-  refernces by e.g. continuing to hold a lock that protects a different pointer are fine too.
+  references by e.g. continuing to hold a lock that protects a different pointer are fine too.

 * The cleanup code runs when the last reference is released with